 As pressure to tackle climate change intensifies, so does scrutiny of the actions we’re taking to reduce our carbon footprint.
 On a corporate level, this plays out in many ways.
-For instance, organizations are exploring how to measure greenhouse gas emissions, minimize their corporate impact, and manage and report on their ESG performance overall.
+For instance, organizations are exploring how to measure greenhouse gas emissions, minimize their corporate impact and manage and report on their environmental, social and governance (ESG) performance overall.
 Reducing your carbon footprint is a core objective if your organization wants to address its environmental impact.

 Greenhouse gas (GHG) emissions are a fundamental aspect of this.
 Here, we look into how to measure your emissions and report on them in a way that meets your obligations.